-The temporal scope could be a historical year (e.g., 2000), some year in the not too distant future, or another interval.
-Just as spatial scope refers to a specific region of space anchored to a definitive geographic location, temporal scope refers to a specific period of time on a calendar, as opposed to some generic day, week, or month.
-Moreover, an emissions inventory could be limited to emissions from a single event; in which case, the temporal scope is simply the length of time bounding the given event.
+The temporal scope refers to a specific period of time covered by the inventory.
+This could be a historical year (e.g., 2000), a future year, or another interval of time (e.g. a single month).
+Just as spatial scope refers to a specific region of space, temporal scope refers to a specific period of time on a calendar, as opposed to some generic day, week, or month.

-Given a spatial and temporal scope, the user must know which pollutant emitting activities are to be modeled for the the emissions sources.
+Given a spatial and temporal scope, the user must know which pollutant emitting activities are to be modeled for the emissions sources.
 AEDT emissions inventories are limited to the following types of emissions sources:

 - Aircraft Operations

 - Auxiliary Power Units (APU)

 - Ground Support Equipment (GSE)

 - Stationary Sources, such as

 - Boilers and Space Heater;

-- o Emergency Generator;
+- Emergency Generator;

 - o Incinerator;

 - Aircraft Engine Testing;

 - o Fuel Tank;

 - Surface Coating/Painting;

 - o Deicing;

-- o Solvent Degreaser;
+- Solvent Degreaser;

-- Sand/Salt Pile;
+- o Sand/Salt Pile;

 - o Training Fire; and

-- "Other" stationary sources.
+- o "Other" stationary sources.

 - Motor Vehicle Emission Simulator (MOVES) Emissions Inventory File (see Section 2.2.2.15) that contains

-- Roadway;
+- o Roadway;

 - o Parking; or

-- Construction.
+- o Construction.